-Keep your lock screen secure
+How to keep your lock screen secure

 If you need to lend your phone to someone, but still worry about their unfettered access to your handset, know that you can lock people inside one particular app or prevent them from installing anything while you’re not looking.
 We’ve gone deeper into these features and other similar security options, for both Android and iOS.

 Thanks to the security protocols in place on Android and iOS, it’s actually quite difficult for spying software to get on your phone without your knowledge.
 To succeed, someone would need to physically access your phone and install a monitoring app, or trick you into clicking on a link, opening a dodgy email attachment, or downloading something from outside your operating system’s official app store.
-You should see a warning if you do any of these things by mistake, but because it’s easy to disregard those little notifications, you should always be careful what you click on.
+You should see a warning if you do any of these things by mistake, but because it’s easy to disregard those notifications, you should always be careful what you click on.

 Watch what you’re sharing

-Protecting your accounts
+Protect your accounts

 With so much of our digital lives now stored in the cloud, hacking these services is arguably an easier route into your data than physically accessing your phone.
 If your Apple or Google account gets compromised, your emails, photos, notes, calendars, and messages could all be vulnerable, and you wouldn’t necessarily know it.